Byron Buxton Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.45 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Tigers' 4.43 team ERA ranks 21st across all MLB pitching staffs.

-- Tigers pitchers combine to give up 87 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Tigers pitchers combine to surrender 89 total home runs at a rate of 1.2 per game (to rank 19th in the league).

+- Olson (0-2) takes the mound for the Tigers in his fourth start of the season.
+He has a 5.59 ERA in 19 1/3 innings pitched, with 19 strikeouts.

-- His most recent time out came on Saturday against the Minnesota Twins, when the left-hander tossed six innings, surrendering two earned runs while allowing two hits.
+- The righty last pitched on Monday against the Kansas City Royals, when he tossed six innings, allowing three earned runs while giving up six hits.

-- The 25-year-old has put up an ERA of 6.82, with 8.3 strikeouts per nine innings, in 14 games this season.
-Opponents are hitting .286 against him.
+- In four games this season, the 23-year-old has an ERA of 5.59, with 8.8 strikeouts per nine innings.
+Opponents are batting .216 against him.

 © 2023 Data Skrive.
 All rights reserved.